Validation Services for Biopharmaceuticals and ATMPs

 Specification is defined as a list of tests, references to analytical procedures, and appropriate acceptance criteria for the test described (Source ICH Q6B).

-Regulatory Requirements by FDA
+FDA Regulatory Requirements

 21 CFR § 211.160 General requirements.